Weird rules

 That is also the reason why I set a rule that customers who come to buy durian from me must try it.
 Customers try it until they find the durian flavor they like, then I sell it.

-On the contrary, if the customer does not try it, I will definitely not sell it at any price."
+On the contrary, if the customer doesn't try it, I definitely won't sell it at any price."

-In addition, Mr. Ngoc also sets a rule of not selling whole durians for customers to take home.
-Instead, he only sells segments after the shell has been removed and the customer has tasted them, feeling that they suit his taste.
+In addition, Mr. Ngoc also set a rule of not selling whole durians for customers to take home.
+Instead, he only sells segments after the shell has been removed and the customers have tasted them and feel they suit their preferences.

 He believes that this helps customers avoid buying poor quality durian that does not suit their taste.